fsantanna-no/ce0/README.md

 # Ce0 - Core

-*Ce* is simple language with algebraic data types, pointers, first-class functions, and region-based memory management.
+*Ce* is a simple language with algebraic data types, pointers, first-class functions, and region-based memory management.
 The main goal of *Ce* is to support safe memory management for dynamically allocated data structures.